stefanoverna/graphql8/guides/authorization/overview.md

 - Authorize the API request _before_ running it (see "visibility" below)
 - Integrate with code that doesn't have authorization built-in

-To accomplish these, you can use GraphQL-Ruby's authorization framework.
+To accomplish these, you can use GraphQL8-Ruby's authorization framework.
 The framework has three levels, each of which is described in its own guide:

-- {% internal_link "Visibility", "/authorization/visibility" %} hides parts of the GraphQL schema from users who don't have full permission.
+- {% internal_link "Visibility", "/authorization/visibility" %} hides parts of the GraphQL8 schema from users who don't have full permission.
-- {% internal_link "Accessibility", "/authorization/accessibility" %} prevents running queries which access parts of the GraphQL schema, unless users have the required permission.
+- {% internal_link "Accessibility", "/authorization/accessibility" %} prevents running queries which access parts of the GraphQL8 schema, unless users have the required permission.
 - {% internal_link "Authorization", "/authorization/authorization" %} checks application objects during execution to be sure the user has permission to access them.

-Also, [GraphQL::Pro](http://graphql.pro) has integrations for {% internal_link "CanCan", "/authorization/can_can_integration" %} and {% internal_link "Pundit", "/authorization/pundit_integration" %}.
+Also, [GraphQL8::Pro](http://graphql.pro) has integrations for {% internal_link "CanCan", "/authorization/can_can_integration" %} and {% internal_link "Pundit", "/authorization/pundit_integration" %}.